DxTania/cs118-project1/README.md

 if children send requests and main process receives responses child process can signal parent when done receiving requests on some timeout!!

+* Correctly close previous connections (can't run a python test twice in a row)
+* What is the first parent thread doing?!

 ### Timeouts and waiting:
 ```
 fd_set readfds;